 Skip to main content

-Each exhibit is unique and custom designed depending on the selected themes, the physical space, and the available resources.
-Schools are busy places, so our exhibits are made of high quality, durable, exhibit-grade materials that allow for easy cleaning and are, as much as possible, maintenance-free.
+Each exhibit is unique and designed to highlight selected themes and meet physical space and funding parameters.
+Our exhibits are made of high quality, durable, museum-grade materials that allow for easy cleaning and are, as much as possible, maintenance-free.

 Benefits